Approximation of diffeomorphisms for quantum state transfers: Introduction

-In this article, our aim is to numerically compensate for this lack of constructiveness by showing that the explicit character of the control can be recovered through an approximation procedure.
+In this article, our aim is to numerically compensate for the lack of constructiveness of \cite{beauchard-pozzoli2} by showing that the explicit character of the control needed to steer the system towards the state $\det(DP)^{1/2}(\psi_0\circ P)$ can be recovered through an approximation procedure.

 The idea of using flows of control-affine systems for diffeomorphism approximation was proposed by \cite{agrachev-sarychev3}, and it has been a cornerstone for recent developements on the mathematical foundations of Machine Learning \cite{scagliotti2023normalizing,agrachev_letrouit}.
 Here, we pursue an approach similar to that proposed in \cite{scagliotti}.
 That is, the diffeomorphism approximation task was formulated as an infinite-dimensional optimal control problem in ${\rm Diff}^0(\R^d)$.
 Moreover, aiming to have a numerically tractable problem, in \cite{scagliotti} the author employed $\Gamma$-convergence arguments for reducing the original infinite-dimensional state space setting to an optimal control problem concerning the simultaneous steering of a finite (large enough) ensemble of points.